Daniel-Geva/CS-180-Project-5/README.md

 Voccheck (the script used by Vocareum to check coding style) only runs on .java files in the root directory.
 As such, it does not run with our project structure that is organized inside of directories.
 Because of this, we have provided a handy script `run_voccheck.sh` that will run voccheck on all of our .java files in our source code.
 Run `run_voccheck.sh` in Vocareum to view the output of voccheck on our code.
 If you want, you can also view the source code of the script to verify it is properly checking our code.

 ## Importing File Instructions
 The instructions for importing quizzes from a file can be found in `ImportExample.txt`.
-If you would like to see an example of a file formatted properly to be imported, view `TestImport.txt`.

 ## Javadoc Information
 We have included Javadocs alongside our code which can be found in `/doc`.
 These javadocs include each of our classes, with documentation regarding what each class does and what many of the methods in each class also do.